The Limit Shape of a Stochastic Bulgarian Solitaire: The limit shape result

-\end{cor} \begin{proof} Since $\pi_{p,n}$ is the stationary distribution, if we start with a partition $\lambda^{(0)}$ sampled from $\pi_{p,n}$ and play $m$ rounds, the resulting partition $\lambda^{(m)}$ will also be sampled from $\pi_{p,n}$.
-Thus, the corollary follows from Theorem~\ref{thm:main} by choosing $\lambda^{(0)}$ as a stochastic partition sampled from the stationary distribution.

-\end{proof} Let us discuss what happens if $p$ does not fulfil the requirements in the theorem.
-If $p$ is bounded away from zero, then the scaling $1/p$ is bounded and hence cannot transform the jumpy boundary diagrams into a continuous limit shape.
-On the other hand, if $p$ tends to zero too fast, the pile sizes will be small and their random fluctuations will be large.
-For instance, the new pile after each round has a size drawn from the binomial distribution $\Bin(n,p)$ with relative standard deviation $\sim 1/\sqrt{np}$.
+\end{corollary} \begin{proof} Since $\pi_{p_n,n}$ is the stationary distribution, if we start with a partition $\lambda^{(0)}$ sampled from $\pi_{p_n,n}$ and play $m$ moves, the resulting partition $\lambda^{(m)}$ will also be sampled from $\pi_{p_n,n}$.
+Thus, the corollary follows from Theorem~\ref{thm:main} by choosing $\lambda^{(0)}$ as a stochastic partition sampled from the stationary distribution. \end{proof} Let us discuss what happens if $p_n$ does not fulfil the conditions in the theorem.
+If $p_n$ is bounded away from zero, then the scaling $1/p_n$ is bounded and hence cannot transform the jumpy boundary diagrams into a continuous limit shape.
+On the other hand, if $p_n$ tends to zero too fast, the pile sizes will be small and their random fluctuations will be large.
+For instance, the new pile after each move has a size drawn from the binomial distribution $\Bin(n,p_n)$ with relative standard deviation $\sim 1/\sqrt{np_n}$.